1985 Pacific hurricane season: Hurricane Pauline

 A small, westward moving area of thunderstorm activity become the 17th cyclone of the season.
 Turning southwest between an upper-level high over Baja California and a low near the southern coast of Mexico, the depression intensified into Tropical Storm Pauline.
 Over the next couple of day, the cyclone turned west, and then west-northwest.
 Slowly strengthening despite underneath warm waters, Pauline attained hurricane intensity on September 7.
 Subsequently, Pauline turned towards the south.
 After peaking in intensity as a moderate Category 1 hurricane, the system crossed into the CPHC's area of responsibility.

 It remained at hurricane intensity for three days.
 Shortly thereafter, Pauline began to weaken and turn northwest away from Hawaii.
 Due to interaction with trough, the hurricane veered north into an environment of strong wind shear.
 The result was rapid weakening; Hurricane Pauline was downgraded to a tropical storm late on September 8 and a tropical depression well north of the islands the next day.
 Pauline ceased to exist as a tropical cyclone by the evening hours of September 9.
 However, the remnants of Pauline moved northwest into an area of low pressure of the Gulf of Alaska.
 A recognizable circulation in the low level flow was visible for several days as it drifted westward far to the north of the Hawaiian Islands.

 Hurricane Pauline threatened the islands enough to prompt the issuance of a hurricane watch on September 6.
 Around this time, officials drew plans to evacuate coastal residents and 100,000 people were asked to make emergency preparations.
 Instead, Pauline turned away from the islands and the watch was cancelled.
 However, Pauline did cause high surf along the east facing shores of all the Islands. up to 10–15 ft surf was measured along the Big Island, Puna, and Kau coastlines.
 As a result, some roads were temporarily closed due to washed debris.

 Tropical Storm Skip

 The origins of Skip were from a disturbance that passed well south of Hawaii in late August.
-The CPHC monitored the disturbance for several days and was classified as Tropical Depression Two-C on August 30.
-Two-C crossed the International dateline the next day and into the western Pacific.
-Initially moving west, the depression was upgraded into Tropical Storm Skip at 0900 UTC September 9.
+The CPHC monitored the disturbance for several days prior to classifying it as Tropical Depression Two-C on August 30.
+The system crossed the International Date Line the next day, at which time the Joint Typhoon Warning Center (JTWC) took over monitoring responsibilities.
+The depression was upgraded to a tropical storm and assigned the name Skip with the first JTWC advisory, at 06:00 UTC on August 31.
+Post season reanalysis found that Skip had attained tropical storm strength six hours earlier.
+Initially moving west, the depression was upgraded a typhoon at 12:00 UTC September 1.
 A Tropical Upper Tropospheric Trough then steered tip to the north and later towards the northeast.
-It underwent two strengthened phases.
-Skip reached typhoon intensity on two occasions, the first on September 1 and the second on September 7.
-The system subsequently recrossed the dateline as Skip was rapidly weakening and gaining extratropical features.
-Shortly thereafter, Skip was declared extratropical despite still producing hurricane-force winds.
-The typhoon briefly threatened Wake Island.
+The typhoon briefly threatened Wake Island during this time.
+Skip subsequently recrossed the Date Line as it was rapidly weakening and gaining extratropical features; this extratropical transition was completed by 21:00 UTC on September 7.
+Three hours later, the CPHC issued the final advisory on the storm.